EndPointCorp/end-point-blog/2023/07/unix-tools.md

 The sed & awk book touches on regular expression syntax, since system administrators might have to use regular expressions in cases where large/​repetitive tasks are involved.
 I do not remember who suggested buying this pair of books, but I am really grateful for the person's suggestion.

 To search a file using regular expressions, I use the program "grep."
-I often use the `-r` flag for recursive parsing, the `-w` flag to match whole words only, and the `color=always` flag to colorize the terminal output.
-I guess recent versions of grep already use the "color=always" option by default and I don't have to explicitly call it anymore.
+I often use the `-r` flag for recursive parsing, the `-w` flag to match whole words only, and the `--color=always` flag to colorize the terminal output.
+Recent versions of GNU grep use the `--color=auto` option by default so I don't have to explicitly specify it when sending output straight to a terminal.
 We can also use `--color=never` if we want to remove the color matching.

 ```console
 $ grep 1 -w  --color=never tmp/file.txt